futurestages/OnBoardXR_Landing_Page/docs/creating-a-show.md

 nav_order: 3
 ---

-## Join the next Season of Onboard
+## Join the next Season of ⚑OnBoardXR
 OnBoardXR participants bring first-prototypes to life at the cutting edge of web-based virtual reality in a combined showcase event.
 OnBoardXR is a non-profit, volunteer-driven initiative to onboard new artists and audiences into live performance on the immersive web.
 Therefore our events our held seasonally based on volunteer and participant availability.

 ### Phases of Participation